copa-cabana/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current working directory.
+Display the contents list of your current directory.
-Tasks 0.
-Where am i
+Tasks 1.
+What's in there?